wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/transactional-client.md

 - Transaction Mediator
 - JMS Transactions

 The WSO2 MI can control transactional behavior with a JMS queue and by simulating the Transactional Client EAI pattern.
-For information on Transactions in WSO2 MI, refer to [Work with Transactions]({{base_path}}/learn/examples/working-with-transactions/) Documentation.
+For more information on transactions in WSO2 MI, refer to the [Work with Transactions]({{base_path}}/learn/examples/working-with-transactions/) documentation.

 The diagram below depicts how to simulate the sample scenario using WSO2 MI.